 At Unity Church of Flint, we are COMMITTED to developing our 12 faculties of consciousness.
 Each month we focus on one of these faculties by emphasizing a disciple and corresponding color.

-The disciple is Thaddeus.
-He represents the expulsion of negative thinking.
+The disciple is Matthew.
+He represents the decision-making part of the brain.

-This month let us wear or carry something russet to remind us to release anything and everything that no longer serves my unfolding good. .
+This month let us wear or carry something silver/grey to remind us to allow The Divine to direct our thoughts into channels that are productive and Christlike.